setu-standards/documentation/app/docs/purchase-to-pay-v2/usage-notes/Pay-rates.md

 :::

 ### Multiplier
 All amounts in the messages must be specified and interpreted **excluding** multiplier.
-For example, when the `amount/value` of a `payRates` element is 20 euros, and the `multiplier` is 120, then a calculation needs te be performed (outside of the message itself) to come up with the final rate of 24 euros.
+For example, when the `amount/value` of a `payRates` element is 20 euros, and the `multiplier` is 120 percent (fill in 120), then a calculation needs te be performed (outside of the message itself) to come up with the final rate of 24 euros.

 As opposed to the v1.x versions of the messages, where an `InclusiveRate` element existed to explicitly specify whether the `Amount` provided in the `Rates` container already included the multiplier or not.